New Parks on Old Rails

 La Petite Ceinture

 The long-inoperable railway of La Petite Ceinture (the little belt) traces a broad circle around the City of Paris.
-In its heyday, it carried travelers and merchandise, as well as serving the Citroën factories (now Parc Citroën) and the slaughterhouses of Vaugirard (now Parc Georges-Brassens).
+In its heyday, it carried travelers and merchandise.
+It also served the Citroën factories (now Parc Citroën) and the slaughterhouses of Vaugirard (now Parc Georges-Brassens).

 Since 2007, stretches are being developed as parks, and the landscaping prioritizes the preservation of the railway’s heritage as well as the biodiversity of the corridor that had for decades gone to seed.